Skip to main content

 - Pandas for data manipulation

-- NumPy for numerical computation
+- NumPy for numeric computation

 - Matplotlib/Seaborn for visualization

-- Scikit-learn for classical ML
+- Scikit-learn for classic ML

 - PyTorch for deep learning